danielabar/meblog/src/markdown/datadog-heroku-rails.md

 **Auto Instrumentation**

 The `require: "datadog/auto_instrument"` in the Gemfile works for supported Ruby [frameworks and libraries](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/dd_libraries/ruby/#integration-instrumentation).
 This means that the gem will automatically detect calls to controllers, background jobs, ActiveRecord queries, Action Mailer, etc. and send the traces to Datadog.
 It also instruments every gem in your Rails app that it can.
-Learn more about [Auto Instrumentation](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/?tab=datadoglibraries).
+Learn more about [Automatic Instrumentation](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/?tab=datadoglibraries).

 Without `auto_instrument`, you would have to manually instrument your code, which means wrapping every section of code you wanted sent to datadog in trace blocks like this: